Taking a TEFL Course

 Do I need to get a TEFL qualification?

 In the last few years we have seen a very big shift in schools preferring applicants that hold a TEFL qualification.
 This is a result of the teaching job market becoming increasingly competitive due to more teachers than ever before looking for the opportunity to teach overseas.
-Resultantly, schools have become more selective about who they hire and a TEFL qualification is one of the best ways to be selected.
-So, while a TEFL qualification is not a ‘requirement’ to teach overseas it has certainly become a very valuable asset for job hunters.

-Are TEFL courses expensive?
+Are TEFL Courses Expensive?

 No, not when you consider you will get a great job because of it!
 Aside from the value of having a TEFL qualification on your resume and being a better teacher, you will be happy to hear that the many schools (especially our public school placements in South Korea) offer substantially higher salaries to their TEFL qualified teachers!
-This means that the cost of getting TEFL qualified is quickly reimbursed (and more) through higher pay.
-Furthermore, many TEFL courses offer excellent value for money and this is one of the factors we look at when recommending the best TEFL course.

-I am confused by all the different TEFL terms!
+I am confused by all the different TEFL terms

-First of all don’t worry as you are not alone in your confusion!
+Don’t worry as you are not alone in your confusion!
 At Reach To Teach we like to use the term ‘Teaching English as a Foreign Language’ (TEFL).
 In fact, there is no regulatory body to standardize all the TEFL courses so the various course providers around the world have all developed different names for what is essentially the same thing!
-Here are a few other acronyms you may see around:

 ESL – English as a Second Language